-Dynamic Learning Maps Alternate Assessment (DLM-AA) is an assessment administered to students in Grades 3-8 and 11 with the most significant cognitive disabilities whose Individualized Education Programs (IEPs) indicate that participation in the state's general English language arts and mathematics assessments, even with accommodations, is not appropriate.
-The DLM-AA was developed through a consortium of states.
+Dynamic Learning Maps Alternate Assessment (DLM-AA) is an assessment administered to students in Grades 3 through 8 and 11 with significant cognitive disabilities whose IEPs (Individualized Education Programs) indicate that participation in the PARCC (Partnership for Assessment of Readiness for College Careers), even with accommodations, is not appropriate.
+DLM-AA was developed through a consortium of states.

-English Language Arts (ELA) Proficiency is the percentage of students who are proficient (e.g., performance levels 4 and 5 on the Illinois Assessment of Readiness (IAR), performance levels 3 and 4 on DLM-AA, performance levels 3 and 4 on SAT in the subject area of ELA.
+English Language Arts (ELA) Proficiency is the percentage of students who are proficient (e.g. performance levels 4 and 5 on PARCC, performance levels 3 and 4 on DLM, performance levels 3 and 4 on SAT) in the subject area of English Language Arts.

-ELA, Math, and Illinois Science Assessment Participation is the number and percentage of students who received valid scores on the state's required accountability assessments or its approved alternate assessment in the subject areas of ELA, math, and science.
-The percentage of participation is the count of students with valid scores, divided by the Student Enrollment, multiplied by 100.
+ELA, Math, and ISA (Illinois Science Assessment) Participation is the number and percentage of students who received valid scores on the State's required accountability assessments or its approved alternate assessment in the subject areas of ELA, math and science.

 English Learners (ELs) are students who have been found to be eligible for bilingual education services.
-The percentage of EL students is the count of EL students, divided by the Student Enrollment, multiplied by 100.
+The percentage of EL students is the count of EL students divided by the Student Enrollment, multiplied by 100.

-EL Proficiency on ACCESS is the number of students with a composite score of 4.8 or higher on the ACCESS test, divided by the total number of ELs in an educational entity, multiplied by 100.
+EL Proficiency on ACCESS is the number of students with a composite score of 4.8 or higher on the ACCESS test divided by the total number of ELs in an educational entity, multiplied by 100.
 The ACCESS test is the suite of EL proficiency assessments for students identified as ELs in Illinois.

-Equalized Assessed Valuation per Pupil includes all computed property values upon which a district's local tax rate is calculated.
+Equalized Assessed Valuation (EAV) per Pupil includes all computed property values upon which a district's local tax rate is calculated.

-Evidence-Based Funding (EBF) for Invest in Kids Act, or Public Act 100-0465, became law on August 31, 2017.
-Five previous grant programs are combined into a single grant program and distributed as EBF.
-Those grant programs are General State Aid, Special Education - Personnel, Special Education - Funding for Children Requiring Special Education Services, Special Education - Summer School, and English Learner Education.
+On August 31, 2017, the Evidence-Based Funding (EBF) for Student Success Act, or Public Act 100-0465 became law.
+Five previous grant programs are combined into a single grant program and distributed as Evidence-Based Funding (EBF).
+Those grant programs are General State Aid, Special Education - Personnel, Special Education - Funding for Children Requiring Special Education Services, Special Education - Summer School and English Learner Education.
 Districts receive the same amounts from these grant programs as they did in the year prior to the new law.
 That hold harmless provision is known as the Base Funding Minimum.
 In addition, districts receive funding based on their assignment to one of four tiers, which represent a ranking of their capacity to meet expectations.

 EBF District Funding Tier is the tier assigned to each district pursuant to EBF.
 It is the value of 1-4 based on percentage of adequacy.
-The Tier 1 threshold is set annually.
+Tier 1 threshold is set annually.
 Tier 2 districts have a percentage of adequacy greater than or equal to the Tier 1 target ratio and less than 90 percent.
 Tier 3 districts have a percentage of adequacy greater than or equal to 90 percent and less than 100 percent.
 Tier 4 districts have a percentage of adequacy greater than or equal to 100 percent.